harrietckm/Hello-World3/README.md

       4. Now use the menu **Projects>clean...**
       5. Choose **clean all projects**.
       6. If the errors still don't go away after the rebuild then ask for help.
+TODO: add more about what success looks like, maybe how can run the "testNG" run of a "...test..." file.
+TODO: add something about what to do when you want to import from a fork and Eclipse doesn't do anything when you import!

 ## Configure Eclipse##
 The following files are located in the src/main/resources/eclipse/